Rich and rare

 A four-day walk in one of Australia’s great wilderness areas: the Tarkine.

-Story Anabel Deane Photo Dean Honer
+Story Anabel Dean Photo Dean Honer

 The four-day Tarkine Trail experience is not like most other commercial multi-day Tasmanian treks.
 There is no emphasis on chef-cooked meals, luxury linen or spa baths, for these would distract from a beauty that needs no embellishment.
 Tiger Ridge is not, however, entirely out of the comfort zone.
 There’s tasty guide-cooked locally sourced food, plentiful liquor and a cosy fire in the communal open-sided longhouse.